anonymous-angel-a/2-player-mazegame-sdl-cpp/README.md

 ![Alt Text](Game/WinScreen.jpeg)
 If the user loses, i.e. loses all the lives before reaching the bottom left of the maze then this game over screen appears.
 ![Alt Text](Game/GameOverScreen.jpeg)

+### Overview
+Created using
+- **Microsoft Visual C++**
+- **Microsoft Visual Studio 2019**
+- **SDL2 2.0.14**
+- **SDL2 Image 2.0.5**
+- **SDL2 TTF 2.0.15**
+- **SDL2 Mixer 2.0.4**
+- **Boost**

+### Installation
+1. Download the project.
+2. Open the Solution in Microsoft Visual Studio (double click the **.sln file** inside the code folder)
+3. Change the Build Configuration to x86
+4. Use the Local Windows Debugger to Build and Run the game

+### Classes
+#### main
+The main.cpp initialises the game and contains the gameplay loops.
+This class handles creating the window and renderer, rendering the objects and displaying information.
+This class handles the current game state according to which contents are shown on the screen.
+If the game state is 'single' or 'double', maze(s) and player(s) are created and the gameloop is executed.
+#### cell
+Cell.h contains the cell class which makes up the maze.
+Each Room has information about its position (row, col in the maze), direction of walls, room rectangle and others.
+#### maze
+The maze.cpp contains the logic for creating and initialising  maze and maze objects.
+The maze can be thought of as matrix of cells which are interconnnected to each other.
+It is created using bfs and backtracking algorithm.
+It has functions for rendering the maze and a virtual function 'NextCycle' to change the guard positions regularly.
+#### MazeObject
+The MazeObject is the parent class for all maze objects including the player, diamonds, key, door and guards.
+It has functions for rendering the object image and keeping track of the current room the object is in.
+##### Mazekey
+This class contains the key the player needs to collect.
+##### MazeDoor
+This class contains the door the player needs to reach to win.
+This is located at bottom right of the maze.
+##### MazeDiamond
+This class contains the diamonds the player can collect on the way to increase score.
+Each diamond adds 100 to the score.
+These are spread randomly across maze.
+##### MazeGuard
+This class contains the monsters that can take life of the player if the player and monster are in one cell at any point of time.
+These guards are capable of moving by a few cells.
+##### Player
+This class contains the player of the game and functions to move the player, reset it to start.